Corn smut: Environment

-Although not all the conditions that favor growth of Ustilago maydis are known, there are certain environments where corn smut seems to thrive, depending on both abiotic and biotic factors.
+Although not all the conditions that favor growth of M. maydis are known, there are certain environments where corn smut seems to thrive, depending on both abiotic and biotic factors.
 Hot and dry weather during pollination followed by a heavy rainy season appear to improve the pathogenicity of corn smut.
 Furthermore, excess manure (and therefore nitrogen) in the soil also increases pathogenicity.
 Not only do these abiotic factors increase infectability, they also increase disease spread.
 High winds and heavy rain also increase disease spread as the spores of corn smut can be more easily transmitted.
 Other biotic factors largely have to do with the extent by which humans interact with the corn and corn smut.
 If corn debris is not cleared at the end of the season, the spores can overwinter in the corn fragments and live to infect another generation.
-Finally, humans wounding the corn (with shears or other tools of the like) present the opportunity for corn smut to easily enter the plant.
+Finally, humans wounding the corn (with shears or other tools) present the opportunity for corn smut to easily enter the plant.